oracle-cne/ocne/doc/experimental/phase1/migrate-calico.md

 ## Modify the Tigera Operator objects to be annotated as being managed by Helm

 1.x Calico default cni installation through Kubernetes module is not deployed using a Helm Chart.
-The installed version of Calico needs to be transfomed to be manageable by Helm.
+The installed version of Calico needs to be transformed to be manageable by Helm.

 tigera-operator:
 ```text